-The strong rises in real estate prices, has been a recurring theme in Portugal, having made multiple covers of newspapers and magazines, with several variations (from the most expensive rooms in the capital to the millionaire houses).
-There is talk of real estate bubble, of speculators, of the contagion effect of the tourism boom.
+The sharp rises in real estate prices have been a recurring theme, having made multiple covers of newspapers and magazines, with different variations (from the most expensive rooms in the capital to millionaire villas).
+There is talk of a real estate bubble, of speculators, of the contagion effect of the tourism boom.
 There is no one who can be indifferent to the matter, from the taxi driver to the executive.

-At the risk of appearing to be a Lapalissade, simply because demand is greater than supply.
-Because Lisbon was very cheap, when compared with other great European cities with equivalent tourism potential.
-Because tourism has exploded in the last 6 years, and by the effect of Short Term Rentals.
-Because of the (so contested) amendment to the Rental Law that facilitated the urban rehabilitation of buildings that were in a calamitous state, having caused a price increase by upgrading the quality of the product.
-Because those who want to switch house are forced to ask for more money for their current house, since they will need to pay more for the house they want to buy.
-Because there are some opportunists who are taking advantage of the price hitch to ask for fortunes from ruined buildings for rehab and, this drives the prices to climb in a chain effect.
-Because small businesses of house flipping have risen, buying old to renovate and sell pulling prices up.
-Because the supply of apartments for rent is scarce, and an investor knows that if he buys an apartment he can rent it quickly (even at very stretched prices).
-Because the interest rates are very low, or even negative, and the real estate presents itself as a much more interesting asset.
-Because builders once depressed with the crisis have also started asking for more money for construction works.
-And because it rains or because it is sunny – that is, by the effect of mass psychology, or irrational exuberance as coined by Nobel laureate Robert Schiller.
+But why do house prices go up?
+At the risk of looking like a lapalissada, simply because demand is greater than supply.
+Because Lisbon was very cheap, when compared to other big European cities with equivalent tourist potential.
+Because tourism has exploded in the last 6 years, and the effect of Local Accommodation.
+Because of the (so contested) amendment to the Rent Law that facilitated the urban rehabilitation of buildings that were in a disastrous state, causing a price increase through the upgrade of the quality of the product.
+Because those who want to change houses are forced to ask for more money for their current house, given that they are asking more for the house they want to buy.
+Because there are some opportunists who are taking advantage of the price ride to ask for fortunes for dilapidated buildings for rehabilitation and this causes prices to escalate in a chain.
+Because small house flipping businesses have emerged that buy to recover and sell and push the price up.
+Because the offer of apartments for rent is scarce, and an investor knows that if he buys an apartment he will quickly rent it out (even at very “stretched” prices).
+Because interest rates are very low, or even negative, and real estate presents itself as a much more interesting asset.
+Because the depressed builders with the crisis also started asking for more money for the construction work.
+And because it rains or because it is sunny – that is, by the effect of crowd psychology, or irrational exuberance as coined by Nobel laureate Robert Schiller.

-It is curious that when talking about the hypothesis of a real estate bubble being formed, the media seek the professionals of the sector (real estate agencies, developers and promoters) to ask what they think of the topic.
-Well, it would be strange to hear from these agents something in favor of the formation of this bubble.
+It is curious, in the midst of all this, that when talking about the possibility of a real estate bubble forming, the media looks to professionals in the sector (real estate agents and developers) to ask what they think of the subject.
+Well, it would be strange to hear from these agents something in favor of the formation of said bubble.

-In our opinion, there are signs that should be taken into account for the risk of a possible reversal of cycle (or, at least, consolidation):
+In our opinion, however, there are signs that deserve attention for the risk of a possible reversal of the cycle (or consolidation):

-To confirm these signs, we made a comparative analysis of a sample of several European cities (chosen at our discretion) in order to evaluate the number of years required to pay a 120 sqm apartment in the city center, using the net salary received in the city.
-In Lisbon, it takes 45.9 years, with the city in top positions after Vienna, London, Milan, Moscow and Paris.
+To confirm these signs, we carried out a comparative analysis between a sample of several European cities (chosen according to our criteria) in order to assess the number of years needed to pay for a 120 m2 apartment in the city center, using the average salary as a basis. liquid received in the city.
+In Lisbon, it takes 45.9 years, with the city in the top positions, after Vienna, London, Milan, Moscow and Paris.
 On average, for this sample, it takes 30.8 years to pay for an apartment.

-As a word of caution, we should note that this is not just a problem in Lisbon.
-If Lisbon is on the same level as the big European cities, it is because the investors recognize the strong potential of the city.
-In the same way that when you look at the strong valuations of Apple, Google and Amazon shares, we may consider them expensive or valuable to be where they are.
-Dont’t forget: money goes after opportunities.
+As a word of caution, we should note that this is not just a Lisbon problem.
+If Lisbon is on the same level as the big European cities, it is because investors recognize the strong potential of the city.
+In the same way, when we look at the strong valuations of Apple, Google and Amazon stocks, we might consider them expensive or valuable to be where they are.
+Don’t forget: money goes after opportunities.

-Investment in the center of Lisbon is being supported by foreign investment because prices are not affordable for the Portuguese middle class.
-This phenomenon also happens in large cities that attract a greater volume of investment (London, Paris, Milan, Vienna, New York, Hong Kong, etc …), but unfortunately Lisbon, with all its competitive advantages, can not yet be compared to these cities.
-Lisbon risk is higher, and when the economic cycle changes, with rising interest rates and lower risk appetite, these factors may weigh when investors have to make divestiture decisions.
+Investment in the center of Lisbon is being supported by foreign investment, because prices are not affordable for the Portuguese middle class.
+This phenomenon also happens in the big cities that attract the greatest volume of investment (London, Paris, Milan, Vienna, New York, Hong Kong, etc…), but unfortunately, Lisbon, with all its competitive advantages, still cannot be compared to these cities.
+Lisbon’s risk is higher, and when the economic cycle changes, with interest rates rising and risk appetite reduced, these factors will weigh in when investors have to make divestment decisions.

-Note that Porto is already above 30.8 years, with 32.4, that is, there are also clear signs of overheating.
+Note that Porto is also above 30.8 years, with 32.4, that is, there are also clear signs of overheating.

 What to expect next?

 Are we pessimistic?
 Not at all.
-We prefer to consider ourselves realistic, and inform our customers and followers so as not to be surprised.
+We prefer to consider ourselves realistic, and inform our customers and followers so that they are not surprised.

-When we look at the numbers in absolute terms, Lisbon continues to be competitive with other European cities, yields remain better than most of the competitors, the offer has very high quality, the city is lovely from a lifestyle standpoint.
-Many of the features we have overtly defended, particularly in our latest Market Snapshot.
+When we look at the numbers in absolute terms, Lisbon continues to be competitive with other European cities, the yields are still interesting, the offer has a very appreciable quality, the city is charming from a lifestyle point of view.
+Anyway, many of the features that we have heavily defended, particularly in our last Market Snapshot.

-From the perspective of a foreign investor, who wants to buy an apartment to obtain income, prices in Lisbon are still appealing (see previous chart), when compared with other European cities, particularly given the strong capital appreciation.
+From the point of view of a foreign investor, who wants to buy an apartment to earn income, prices in Lisbon are still attractive (see previous chart), when compared to other European cities, particularly given the strong capital appreciation.

 It is impossible to predict the end of any cycle, be it in the stock market or in real estate.
-Despite the signs that indicate real estate bubble risks, this can last much longer.
-See what happens in the stock market.
+Despite the signs that indicate risks of a housing bubble, this one can last much longer.
+See what happens on the stock market.

-We are at your disposal to discuss and assist you with these and other investment ideas.
+We are available to help you with your decisions.
 Contact us through our channels.

-This article conveys Nomera Capital’s view on the state of the real estate market, and we assume no responsibility or liability for any errors or omissions in the content of the same.
-The information contained in this content is provided “as is” without warranty of integrity, accuracy, usefulness or timeliness … “.
+This article conveys Nomera Capital’s view of the state of the real estate market, and we assume no responsibility or liability for any errors or omissions in the content thereof.
+The information contained in this content is provided “as is”, with no guarantee of completeness, accuracy, usefulness or timeliness…”.